 You – our members – nominate your top performers for the Friends of Youth Leadership Award.
 YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award.

-The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth succeed.
-Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected person, or even a young person themselves.
-Nominations are accepted between October 1 and November 15 and the winners are presented their awards at the Annual Meeting of the Association in December.
-You may nominate more than one person, but use a separate form for each submission.
+The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth positively develop their unique skills and talents.
+Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected official, or even a young person themselves.
+Nominations are accepted roughly between mid-October through mid-November annually and the winners are inducted into the Hall of Fame at the Annual Meeting of the Association on the first Friday in December.
+Remember, you must be a current YIPA member to submit a nomination.

 Past Friends of Youth Leadership Award Recipients